dotherightthing/wpdtrt-table/README.md

 ### Shortcode

-Please use the provided shortcode to embed a custom form:
+Please use the provided shortcode to embed a table:

 ```php
 <!-- within the editor -->